Budian-mao/starter-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Reach a consensus with Obama"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Robert Ford
+- Mao Yucheng

 # Author notes (optional)
 author_notes: